 Taking Charge of Your Health

 You can reduce your chances of contracting or transmitting an STI (Sexually Transmitted Infections) or STD (Sexually Transmitted Disease) by practicing safer sex through the use of barrier methods such as condoms and dental dams, getting tested regularly, testing in between sexual partners, and having open communication about sex with your partner(s).
+To learn more, visit Quick Guide to STI's and STD's.

 Why Should I Get Tested?